 - Experience of antibody based staining techniques

 The Sanger Institute is a charitably funded research centre focused on understanding the role of genetics in health and disease.
 We use state of the art large-scale genomic approaches to drive world-leading projects to uncover the basis of genetic and infectious disease.
 Our goal is to provide results that can be translated into diagnostics, treatments or therapies that reduce global health burdens.

 The Institute is located near Cambridge, UK on the stunning Wellcome Genome Campus.
 This growing and dynamic site is the British hub of genomic science.
-It hosts the European Bioinformatics Institute (EBI), Open Targets, a Biodata Innovation Centre and will soon host Genomics England Limited’s 100,000 Genomes Sequencing Centre.
-The Campus is also home to the Wellcome Genome Campus Courses, Conferences and Public Engagement (CCPE) programme.
-The CCPE programme delivers training and engagement focused around genomics, its applications, and implications.
-Its vision is to inspire a range of audiences both on the Campus and beyond it, and make the world of genomics open and accessible to all.
+It hosts the European Bioinformatics Institute (EBI), Open Targets, a Biodata Innovation Centre and the Genomics England Limited’s 100,000 Genomes Sequencing Centre.
+The Campus is also home to Wellcome Genome Campus Connecting Science.
+Connecting Science inspires new thinking, sparks conversation and supports learning by drawing on the ground-breaking research taking place on the Campus.
+Its mission is to enable everyone to explore genomic science and its impact on research, health and society.

 Our Benefits include: Defined Contribution Pension Scheme, Group Income Protection, Healthcare scheme, Childcare Vouchers, Workplace Nursery and 25 days Annual Leave, increasing by one day per year up to a maximum of 30, plus Bank Holidays.
 We also have a gym, two cafes, dining facilities, and a free campus bus service.
 Our thriving Sports and Social Club provides many opportunities to meet with people working across the campus.

 Wellcome Trust Sanger Institute welcomes applications from all candidates irrespective of age, disability, gender, gender identity, sexual orientation, race, religion or belief, or marital or civil partnership status.